My child returned from her first 4 weeks of SLC having found a home away from home!

 Yes!
 The ideal way to experience camp is while campers are here, so we encourage you to register for a guided tour during the summer.
-The best visits of all happen on our two Rookie Days, when your child can stay to try camp for a whole day with a camp buddy.
+The best visits of all happen on our Rookie Day, when your child can stay to try camp for a whole day with of programming.

-We also offers tours in spring and fall, and visits with our leadership over the winter.
+We also offer tours in spring and fall, and visits with our leadership over the winter.

 What happens on rainy days?

 SLC is such a magical place that it never rains.
-Well, OK.
-Maybe sometimes.
+Well, okay.
+Maybe sometimes…

 How often do siblings see one another?

-Can we request for my camper to be bunked with someone?
+Can we request a camper be bunked with a friend?

-Please note that the requests shape a camper group, but not necessarily your child’s sleeping arrangements.
+Please note that the requests shape a camper group, but not necessarily your child’s cabin assignment.

 Will my child be with all new campers?

-Will your child attend Mini-Camp or Get Your Feet Wet, our first-time camper programs?
+Will your child attend Get Your Feet Wet, our first-time camper program?
 In that case, yes: everyone in the group will be a new camper.
 The whole group will share the first-timer experience together.

-Will your child attend a regular 4- or 8-week session?
+Will your child attend a either one of our 4-week session, or 8-week session?
 Then, no. We balance groups to include both new and returning campers so that everyone gets to know new people.
 Then we rearrange groups and counselor assignments for Session 2 to create more new friendships.

 How do you handle homesickness?

 Homesickness is natural and does occur in most new campers.
 We are experts at handling it.
-Staff is trained during orientation, and Support Supervisors–our social workers who function as camp guidance counselors–provide a friendly ear anytime and professional care if needed.
+Staff is trained during orientation, and members of our camper care team — who function as camp guidance counselors — provide a friendly ear anytime and professional care if needed.

 Parents are our partners in this effort.
 Each May we present a seminar on “Sending A Child To Camp For The First Time” at the New Family Orientation at camp.
-This program will help you get your child–and yourself!–ready for separation and includes helpful tips on preventing/dealing with homesickness.
+This program will help you get your child — and you — ready for separation and includes helpful tips on preventing/dealing with homesickness.
 Please contact us for a copy of the handout for this presentation.

 What about Lyme Disease?